khushDhillonGit/Shopify-Summer-intern-Challange/README.md

 # Shopify-Summer-intern-Challange
-This is a website to get data from Nasa about different events
+This is a fully responsive website to get data from Nasa about different events